joel767443/lumen-microservice/README.md

 ## Unit test
-If you want to run unit tests outside the docker container, you can user docker exec -it app ./vendor/bin/phpunit else log into the container and run  ./vendor/bin/phpunit
+If you want to run unit tests outside the docker container, you can user docker exec -it app ./vendor/bin/phpunit else log into the container and run  ./vendor/bin/phpunit.

+All tests are using the DatabaseTransactions trait so that changes get rolled back after the test as this is using the main database.